thibka/perfect-gui/README.md

     name: 'My GUI',
     // Name of the panel.
     // Default is null.

+    container: '#container',
+    // Element containing the GUI
+    // Default is document.body

     width: 250,
     // Width of the panel (in pixels).